310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 <th>(It isn’t like I have anything else to do, so I’ll keep redialing his number on the way to the ocean!)</th>

-<th>(If I remember clearly, Mikejima-san is overseas right now… yet he still called for me, which must mean it’s something important.)</th>
+<th>(If I remember correctly, Mikejima-san is overseas right now… yet he still called for me, which must mean it’s something important.)</th>

 <th>(We aren’t so close that he would tell me anything without a proper reason.)</th>